resgen/lib-lumen-proc/readme.md

 Runs for N number of seconds.
 Defaults to 300s runtime.
 Logs a heart beat message every ~6 seconds.
 You can adjust the runtime by setting the `LUMEN_PROC_TTL=1000s`.
 Will exit if a SIGTERM is sent.
 Intended to be used with a process supervisor like runit, supervisord or inside a docker orchestration env like kubernetes.

+#### TtlInstantKillProcessDriver
+ENV name: `ttl_hardexit`.

+Same as TtlProcessDriver, but throws exception as soon as signal is recieved.

 #### KeepAliveProcessDriver
 ENV name: `keepalive`.